Java-9000/Java-1000/com/soft9000/M1000/A01200/MISSION.md

 - Nested classes may be either `static` or not.
 - Notice how our `static` `CalcJob` may __also__ access that private, static `Nexus.boo`.
-- Use a `static` inner-class whenever you've no need to be sure that an instance the 'outer' class has been created; that the class __instances__ are 'loosely coupled,' and / or __dynamically__ independent of each other.
+- Use a `static` inner-class whenever you've no need to be sure that an instance of the 'outer' class has been created; that the class __instances__ are 'loosely coupled,' and / or can operate __dynamically independent__ of each other.

 ### Java Educational Groups:
 If you crave everything java - _and / or have your **own**